microsoft/CCF/sphinx/source/members/open_network.rst

 Registering the Lua Application
 -------------------------------

-.. note:: This section only applies when deploying Lua applications (i.e. using the ``libluageneric.so.signed`` enclave library).
+.. note:: This section only applies when deploying Lua applications (i.e. using the ``libluagenericenc.so.signed`` enclave library).
 For C++ applications, this step should be skipped.

 Before opening the CCF network to users, members should vote to register the Lua application defining the user-specific business logic (see for example :ref:`Logging (Lua)`):